Thomas101Shen/Dynamic_hedging/README.md

 ## Introduction

-This project delves into dynamic hedging techniques, utilizing neural networks and reinforcement learning to optimize hedging strategies.
+This project delves into dynamic hedging techniques that utilize neural networks and reinforcement learning to optimize hedging strategies.
-It includes research papers, implementation notebooks, and data related to the subject.
+It includes research papers, implementation notebooks, reports, and data related to the subject.
+The implementation in this project is a neural network approach to optimizing black-scholes.

 ## Project Structure